maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 }
 ```

-we'll leverage a software CPU clock Perf event just to be able to probe every x nanoseconds.
-As perf exposes user APIs, the userspace program can prepare the clock software events for all the CPUs and attach the eBPF program to them:
+this Perf event can be leveraged to be able to sample stack traces every x nanoseconds.
+Because Perf exposes user APIs, the userspace program can prepare the clock software events for all the CPUs and attach the eBPF program to them:

 ```go
 import (